FLAME University

 BIO

-Dr. Noorie Baig (she/her) earned her PhD in Communication at the University of New Mexico.
+Dr. Noorie Baig (she/her) earned her PhD in Communication at the University of New Mexico in Albuquerque.
 She specialises in critical intercultural communication using qualitative and oral history methodologies.
 Her research focuses on how South Asians communicate and negotiate their identities in transnational and migrant contexts.
 Her current research project focuses on South Asian activists and organisers in the US and how they negotiate the model minority myth.

 RESEARCH & PUBLICATIONS